 For Scan-to-BIM, users can turn back a set of scans, a work zone, slices, and crops or the whole project in its original point cloud format for consumption in desktop apps such as Autodesk® Revit®, Autodesk® AutoCAD® or Autodesk® Navisworks®.
 Cintoo Cloud automatically generates the reconstructed point cloud in the RCS format after downloading with no compromise on accuracy, for a native consumption in the Autodesk portfolio.

 For Scan-vs-BIM, users can connect Cintoo Cloud to Autodesk® BIM 360® Docs to pull their BIM model and overlay it over the scan data in Cintoo Cloud Viewer.
-Advanced comparison tools then allow to visually detect issues, and any user can inform the project stakeholders by generating annotations in BCF (BIM Collaboration Format).
+Advanced comparison tools then allow to visually detection issues, and any user can inform the project stakeholders by generating annotations in BCF (BIM Collaboration Format).
 Those issues derived from the as-builts comparison to the BIM model can then be tracked using any issue tracking solution or positioned in 3D in Autodesk desktop apps.

 Cintoo Cloud runs on WebGL-compatible browsers such as Google Chrome or Mozilla Firefox.
 It does not run on Internet Explorer.